noahbenson/hcp-annot-v123/README.md

 Using this repository requires signing up for GitHub and downloading/running some software, but all of these are free.

 1. You must have a GitHub account ([join here](https://github.com/join)) and you must have `git` installed ([instructions here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).
+2. These instructions are written for use with a BASH shell for entering commands.
+You may have to change these instructions slightly if you are using a different shell, or you can typically start a BASH shell by typing `bash` in another shell.
+[This page](https://swcarpentry.github.io/shell-novice/) contains a good introduction to the Shell, and the "Setup" link explains how to install it and get it working (you can skip the zip-file download at the top of the instructions and just follow the OS-specific instructions at the bottom).
-2. You must have Docker installed ([instructions here](https://docs.docker.com/get-docker/)).
+3. You must have Docker installed ([instructions here](https://docs.docker.com/get-docker/)).
 Docker is a virtual-machine tool that allows you to execute code packaged up in docker images by other authors without having to share an OS or software dependencies.
-3. These instructions are written for use with a BASH shell (which is usually the default for Mac OS and many flavors of Linux).
-You may have to change them slightly if you are using a different shell.
-[This page](https://swcarpentry.github.io/shell-novice/) contains a good introduction to the Shell, and the "Setup" link explains how to install it and get it working.

 ### Instructions